Koha (software): Dispute with LibLime / PTFS

 In 2009 a dispute arose between LibLime and other members of the Koha community.
 The dispute centred on LibLime's apparent reluctance to be inclusive with the content of the sites and the non-contribution of software patches back to the community.
 A number of participants declared that they believed that LibLime had forked the software and the community.
 A separate web presence, source code repository and community was established.
 The fork continued after March 2010, when LibLime was purchased by PTFS.

-In November, 2011, LibLime announced they had been granted a provisional trademark on the use of the name koha in New Zealand by Intellectual Property Office of New Zealand.
+In November 2011, LibLime announced they had been granted a provisional trademark on the use of the name koha in New Zealand by Intellectual Property Office of New Zealand.
 The Koha community and Catalyst IT Ltd (NZ) successfully appealed against the provisional trademark grant, with a decision handed down in December 2013 and with LibLime to pay costs.

 Releases

 Koha releases follow a regular, calendar based, pattern with monthly maintenance releases and bi-annual feature releases.

 Each Koha release has a version number that consists of the year and month number of the release.
+Koha 22.11 was the first release with Long Term Support / LTS.